molevol-ub/Dysdera_silvatica_genome/README.md

 sequence_6091	24659	7
 `````

-- To obtain the mean coverage you can do:
+- To obtain the **mean coverage** you can do:

         awk '{ sum +=$3; n++ } END { if (n > 0) print sum / n; }' coverage_file.txt

+- **length_cutoff**: Minimun length cutoff for contig sequences. e.g. 30000

-- length_cutoff: it can be a single value or comma separated values: 50 or 50,100,500
+- **intra_gap_cutoff**: Inter-HCR minimum length. it can be a single value or comma separated values: 50 or 50,100,500

-- length_file:
+- **length_file**: For each contig, provide the sequence length.
 To do so, we will employ the script add it here named: [get-size-contigs.pl](perl/get-size-contigs.pl)

+        bash$ perl ./Dysdera_silvatica_genome/perl/get-size-contigs.pl contigs.fasta

+- **coverage_cutoff**: The amount of times to increase the mean coverage to consider it over the the threshold. e.g. 2.5, 5, 10...

+This script generates several output files:

 ## high_coverage_islands2bed.pl

-TODO
+This script converts outfile from high_coverage_islands.pl into bed format for further analysis and intersection of annotation with the structural and functional annotation.

+    bash$ perl ./Dysdera_silvatica_genome/perl/high_coverage_islands2bed.pl

+    Usage:
+    perl ./Dysdera_silvatica_genome/perl/high_coverage_islands2bed.pl HCI_out_file name

 ## get_taxonomy_IDs.pl
 TODO